 Charles Ennis passed away in 1928, only a few years after the house was completed, and Mabel Ennis sold the property in 1936.
 The house passed through several owners, including radio personality John Nesbitt, who hired Wright to renovate the property in 1940.
 Lloyd Wright converted a basement storage area into a billiard room and designed a swimming pool for the north terrace.

 By 2005, deferred maintenance, earthquakes, and heavy rains had taken a toll on the Ennis House.
 Foundations and walls had begun to fail, and the situation grew so dire that the National Trust for Historic Preservation included the home on its 2005 list of America's 11 Most Endangered Places.
-Work to stabalize and restore the house began in 2006, earning a Conservancy Preservation Award in 2008.
+Work to stabilize and restore the house began in 2006, earning a Conservancy Preservation Award in 2008.
+It is currently a private residence.

-For inquiries about the Ennis House, contact Frank Quintero at email@example.com.
+For inquiries about visiting the Ennis House head to ennishouse.com or email firstname.lastname@example.org.